marijnh/Eloquent-JavaScript/18_http.md

 time the user types a character, deletes text, or otherwise manipulates the field's content.

-The following example shows a text field and a counter showing the current length of the text in the field:
+The following example shows a text field and a counter displaying the current length of the text in the field:

 ```{lang: "text/html"}